CptGummiball/Spython/README.md

 ## Support and Issues:

 For support or reporting issues, please visit the [Spython GitHub repository](https://github.com/CptGummiball/Spython/) and open a new [issue.](https://github.com/CptGummiball/Spython/issues)

+## Contributing

+Contributions to the project are welcome!
+Feel free to join the discussion, propose ideas, contribute code, or suggest improvements.
+Please follow the established [contribution guidelines](https://github.com/CptGummiball/Spython/blob/main/.github/CONTRIBUTING.md) for a smooth collaboration process.